The Bilingual Authorization (BiAu) Program

 READING THE WORLD AND WORDS WITH BILITERATE EYES

-The Bilingual Authorization (BiAu) Program within the College of Education at California State University, Fullerton (CSUF), prepares Multiple Subject, Single Subject and Education Specialist teacher candidates as well as teaching credential holders to teach in K-12 Spanish, Korean, Mandarin, and/or Vietnamese bilingual and dual immersion classrooms.
+The Bilingual Authorization (BiAu) Program within the College of Education at California State University, Fullerton (CSUF), prepares Multiple Subject, Single Subject and Education Specialist teacher candidates as well as teaching credential holders to teach in K-12 Spanish, Khmer, Korean, Mandarin, and/or Vietnamese bilingual and dual immersion classrooms.
 The BiAu program in Filipino and Hmong languages is also available through the Asian BTEP Consortium of which CSUF in a member.

 Candidates develop an in-depth knowledge on how to read the words and the world with critical eyes.
 Candidates acquire an additive approach when working with second language learners.
 Candidates build the foundation for a culturally and linguistically responsive pedagogy.

 All participants are involved in fieldwork activities with K-12 students from language of emphasis.
 Candidates demonstrate expertise in: